Skiing and snowboarding is fun, and what better way to do it more than to keep yourself from injury? Here are a few tips to keep you safe on the hill.

 Know before you Go

 Be Prepared Dress warmly in layers with nothing hanging off, such as that colorful scarf or strappy backpack that could get caught on the lift leaving you dangling - oooof!
 Hand warmers and boot warmers are oh so cozy and sometimes a must for children, who are more vulnerable to temperature extremes.
-Have proper restraints for fly-away equipment such as ski brakes and snowboard bindings, and proper tuning and DIN setting for current height, weight, conditions and ability.
-Should you fall, which we all do, know that head concussion is quickly escalating as a common form of injury amongst skiers and snowboarders, despite the prevalence of helmets.
-Always wear one, and be aware of increased head injury risk when performing aerial stunts and jumps.
+Have proper restraints for fly-away equipment such as ski brakes and snowboard bindings, and proper tuning and settings for current height, weight, conditions and ability.
+Should you fall, which we all do, know that head concussion is quickly escalating as a common form of injury amongst skiers and snowboarders.
+Always wear a helmet, and be aware of increased head injury risk when performing aerial stunts and jumps.
 Consult a physical therapist to help treat the aftermath of head injury including concussion.

-Access Expertise An experienced professional skier or snowboard instructor can prevent personal injury by choosing and educating you on the proper terrain, technique, and equipment adjustments that will result in the most individual or group fun.
+Access Expertise An experienced professional skier or snowboard instructor can prevent personal injury by choosing and educating you on the proper terrain, technique, and equipment adjustments that will result in the most fun.
 Even outside of a formal lesson, they can answer questions like “Can I just stay on the lift and ride down instead of skiing?”.
 So don’t hesitate to ask.
 Know about lift safety.
 Have a good idea about how to load a lift, with children closest to the lift operator and with an adult.
-Knowing how to get on and off the lift can prevent falls, not only when mounting and dismounting the chair, but also by preventing your jammed ski edges twisting your legs with the lift pulling you, or falling from the lift at heights in wind and due to wiggling.
+Knowing how to get on and off the lift can prevent falls.
+Be prepared when mounting and dismounting the chair, and preventing your jammed ski edges twisting your legs with the lift pulling you, or falling from the lift at heights in wind and due to wiggling.
 Know how to alert ski patrol to your location by paying attention to the lift chair and pole numbers, and have a general idea of what to do if you get stuck on the lift for prolonged periods of time.
 While riding the lift, you may wonder - who is bombing the mountain?
 Consulting ski patrol to understand boundaries and basic avalanche prevention guidelines.
-This will come in handy when you’re wondering if these blasts and boundary lines mean Come Ski Here, or if they should elicit fear in the depths of your being, or arouse simple recognition of the satisfaction of a ski patroller’s early morning mountain duties.
+This will come in handy when you’re wondering what these blasts and boundary lines mean.

 Train.
 Using the bunny hill or the magic carpet as warm up or seasonal strengthening terrain can increase your fitness as you skate, sidestep uphill, carve, and float in low-incline powder pillows.
 Skiing injuries, most commonly ACL tears, are strongly associated with poor fitness level as well as gender.
 Schedule a physical therapy appointment to assess and address your risk of injury due to strength, endurance, cardiorespiratory health, and balance deficits.